EGO4D/episodic-memory/VQ3D/README.md

         --output_dir data/v1/clips_camera_poses/ \
     ```

-* Note: Camera pose estimation results on the val set have been included for reference here: `data/all_clips_camera_poses_val.json`
+* Note-1: Camera pose estimation results on the val set have been included for reference here: `data/all_clips_camera_poses_val.json`
+* Note-2: To help reproducibility we are also providing the data for all the intermediate steps to compute the poses for one clip in the val set.
+You can download that information [here](https://drive.google.com/file/d/1n3dRCrpO0DACfTKwbv3A0YlhFdl6HJm-/view?usp=sharing)

 ### Depth estimation
 ```